MUNsdh/readthedocs/docs/source/Read Before Operating - Bambu P1S Quick Start.rst

 Read Before Operating - Bambu P1S Quick Start Guide
 ==================================================

-Safety & Operations Notes:

-*  There is an emergency stop button on the X-Carve controller, this will cut power tot eh system immediately if there is an issue.

-*  Always wear eye protection when operating the CNC.
-There is no cover so particles can fly up and enter your eyes.

-*  Never run teh CNC without first connecting the shop-vacuum.
-This will minimize particles in the room that you may inhale or get in your eyes.

-*  **NEVER** leave the machine **UNATTENDED** when in use.
-The computer must also be connected to the machine to function.

-*  **DO NOT** handle any bits for this machine without **GLOVES.** The BITS are extremely SHARP.

-*  It is critical to ensure your work piece is secure before you start any cutting operations.
-You can clamp or screw your work piece to the spoil board on the x-carve bed.

-*  You may ruin your workpiece if the machine is not properly zeroed in the Z plane.
-You can use the z-probe to establish an accurate reference for your depth of cuts.

 Step 1: Downloading Bambu Studio
 ---------------------------------
 First step to using Bambu P1S is to download the Bambu Studio as it is a proprietary software.